dunzeng/dunzeng/README.md

 ### Hi there 👋

-- 🔭 I’m an PhD student in UESTC, SMILELab.
+- 🔭 I’m an PhD student in SMILELab, UESTC.
 - 🌱 I’m currently studying on Federated Learning and Distributed Learning.

 <!--